kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 This risk can be mitigated in a couple of ways:
 1. The implementation can limit the total size and number of reports
-2. An aggregate API service can be used for reports (see: https://github.com/kyverno/KDP/pull/51).
+2. An aggregate API service can be used for reports (example implementation: https://github.com/kyverno/KDP/pull/51).

 ## Design Details